 The schematic understanding of construction steps leads to successful project transitions from start to finish and prevents time delays and expenditure issues.
 Every development phase exists as a vital ingredient for converting innovative concepts into operational projects with proper structures.

-Here are the 7 stages of construction:
+Here are the 7 stages of construction, also known as the construction process or construction stages:

 Stage 1: Project Conception and Planning